josepostiga/josepostiga/README.md

-# About me

-I’m José Postiga.
-Senior Backend Engineer @ [Procuros.io](https://procuros.io) (previously: Backend Staff Engineer at [Infraspeak](https://infraspeak.com)).
-I contribute and volunteer to well-known projects like PHP Portugal, Laravel-Portugal, VOST, Fogos.pt, and many others.
-I’m also a speaker, mentor, and writer.
+I’m José Postiga, and I am a Senior Software Engineer at Procuros.io.
+Previously, I held the position of Staff Software Engineer at Infraspeak.

+I’ve contributed to various open-source projects, including PHP Portugal, Laravel-Portugal, VOST, Fogos.pt, and the popular PHP framework Laravel.
+Additionally, I have experience as a speaker, mentor, writer, and podcaster.

-I’ve been developing well-tested, scalable, APIs in service-oriented architectures since 2008.
-I’ve also been managing teams of multidisciplinary professionals, implementing a culture of continuous integration and delivery, testing, documentation, and helping developers improve their technical skills through mentoring sessions and internal workshops.
+Since 2008, I have been responsible for developing well-tested, scalable APIs in service-oriented architectures.
+I have also managed teams of multidisciplinary professionals, implementing a culture of continuous integration and delivery, testing, documentation, and providing mentorship to enhance developers’ technical skills.

-Besides that, I like to write about tech/web/programming topics and I talk a lot about my daily work in my [journal](https://josepostiga.com).
+In my spare time, I enjoy [writing](https://josepostiga.com) about technology, web development, and programming topics.
+I also maintain this blog where I document my work experiences and thoughts.

-You can see my career history at my [LinkedIn](https://www.linkedin.com/in/josepostiga/?locale=en_US) profile, and if you have any questions, or simply want to chat, contact me directly via [Telegram](https://t.me/josepostiga) or [Twitter](https://twitter.com/josepostiga).
+You can see my career history at my [LinkedIn](https://www.linkedin.com/in/josepostiga/?locale=en_US) profile, and follow me on [Bsky](https://bsky.app/profile/josepostiga.com), or [X](https://x.com/josepostiga) (formerly, Twitter).
+If you want, you can also contact me directly via [email](mailto:hello@josepostiga.com).
 Come say hi!

-## Mentoring individuals to excellence

-Embark on a transformative journey towards unparalleled professional growth in the realm of software development and tech leadership through my mentoring sessions.
-With over 15 years of expertise in software design, architecture, testing, and project development, I am committed to guiding individuals towards reaching new heights in their careers.

-Whether you aspire to master intricate design patterns, refine your coding skills, or enhance your leadership capabilities, these sessions offer a tailored approach to accelerate your journey to the next level of professional excellence.

-Join me in unravelling the secrets of successful software development and leadership, and let’s forge a path to unparalleled success together.
-Get in touch via [Telegram](https://t.me/josepostiga) or [Twitter](https://twitter.com/josepostiga)!